BienvenuC/WebApp_ManageFiles/README.md

 # WebApp_ManageFiles
+This basic web app allows users to:
+- Upload files
+- View the list of uploaded files
+- Search files by name or type
+- Download or delete files

 Place this folder it in your server directory.(With wampserver is it under "C:/wamp64/www/) Make sure a folder named "uploads" is present, otherwise create it.